9 Processing

 length(top <- unique(unlist(top)))

-We can visualize selected markers as a heatmap where bins represent the average expression (here, log-transformed library size-normalize counts) of a given gene (= columns) in a given cluster (= rows).
+We can visualize selected marker genes as a heatmap where bins represent the average expression (here, log-transformed library size-normalized counts) of a given gene (= columns) in a given cluster (= rows).

 Code